Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a multi-interactive Siamese decoder network for RGBT SOD.
-Considering the different relevance among the dual modalities, the encoded hierarchical features and the global contexts, we design a Siamese decoder network with cascaded multi-interactive modules to achieve sufficient fusion of different source data.
+In this paper, we propose a multi-interactive dual-decoder network for RGBT SOD task.
+Considering the different relevance among the dual modalities, the encoded hierarchical features and the global contexts, we design a dual-decoder network with cascaded multi-interactive modules to achieve sufficient fusion of different source data.
 The proposed network can prevent information of two modalities from excessive influence by each other during the interactions.
-And with the same supervision, two decoder branches trend to be consistent, and the balanced computation of dual modalities is thus achieved implicitly.
-Experimental results show the superiority of our method for RGBT SOD.
-From the challenge-based experiments we can observe some difficulties of RGBT SOD task, such as small objects.
-We will explore new models in our framework to address these difficulties in the future.
+And with the same supervision, two decoder branches trend to be consistent, and the bias of dual modalities is thus suppressed implicitly.
+Experimental results show the superiority of our method on both RGBT SOD and RGBD SOD.
+Furthermore, we discuss more potential problems which are worth to study and we will further explore to solve these problems in the future. \begin{IEEEbiography}[{ }]{Zhengzheng Tu} received the M.S. and Ph.D. degrees from the School of Computer Science and Technology, Anhui University, Hefei, China, in 2007 and 2015, respectively.
+She is currently an Associate Professor at the School of Computer Science and Technology, Anhui University.
+Her current research interests include computer vision, deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhun Li} received the B.S. degree in Anhui University, in 2019.
+He is pursuing M.S. degree at the School of Computer Science and Technology, in Anhui University, Hefei,China.
+His current research interests include computer vision, deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Chenglong Li} received the M.S. and Ph.D. degrees from the School of Computer Science and Technology, Anhui University, Hefei, China, in 2013 and 2016, respectively.
+From 2014 to 2015, he worked as a Visiting Student with the School of Data and Computer Science, Sun Yat-sen University, Guangzhou, China.
+He was a postdoctoral research fellow at the Center for Research on Intelligent Perception and Computing (CRIPAC), National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), China.
+He is currently an Associate Professor at the School of Computer Science and Technology, Anhui University.
+His research interests include computer vision and deep learning.
+He was a recipient of the ACM Hefei Doctoral Dissertation Award in 2016. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yang Lang} is pursuing B.S. degree in Anhui University, Hefei, China.
+His current research interest is RGBT salient object detection based on deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jin Tang} received the B.Eng. degree in automation and the Ph.D. degree in computer science from Anhui University, Hefei, China, in 1999 and 2007, respectively.
+He is currently a Professor with the School of Computer Science and Technology, Anhui University.
+His current research interests include computer vision, pattern recognition, machine learning and deep learning. \end{IEEEbiography}